obeone/check-tls/README.md

 ## 📦 Release & Publish

 To publish a new version to PyPI, push a new release to GitHub.
-The GitHub Actions workflow will build and publish automatically if the release tag matches the version in `setup.py`.
+The GitHub Actions workflow will build and publish automatically if the release tag matches the version in `pyproject.toml`.

 See `.github/workflows/publish-to-pypi.yaml` for details.